 Security of SharePoint

-In the short term, the data will be stored on the University of Stirling's instance of Microsoft Office 365 either using Sharepoint or Teams.
+The data will be stored on the University of Stirling's instance of Sharepoint or Teams.
 They are both Tier D-compliant.
 This includes the following standards: ISO 27001, ISO 27018, SSAE16 SOC 1 and SOC 2, HIPAA, and EU Model Clauses (EUMC).
 This is a cloud storage solution in O365: Sharepoint and Teams enforce team-wide and organization-wide two-factor authentication, single sign-on through Active Directory, and encryption of data in transit and at rest.
 Files are stored in SharePoint and are backed by SharePoint encryption.
 If a team member accidentally deletes data it can be retrieved by the Team owner and or the IT administrator

 Please note that from May 2020, we will no longer be providing researchers with a Research Drive but advising users to set up a SharePoint space for their new research projects.

 The University provides storage where researchers can keep their data relating to their current research This is your "Research Drive" or X files .
 This is available to all Research Postgraduates and all Research staff.